+Alliant Energy Corporation

-CenterPoint Energy, Inc. Pinnacle West Capital Corporation
+CenterPoint Energy, Inc.

+Cleco Corporation

-CMS Energy Corporation SCANA Corporation
+CMS Energy Corporation

-Consolidated Edison, Inc. Southern Company
+Consolidated Edison, Inc.

+Duke Energy Corporation

+Eversource Energy (formerly, Northeast Utilities)

-Great Plains Energy, Inc. TECO Energy, Inc.
+Great Plains Energy, Inc.

+IDACORP Inc.

-Integrys Energy Group, Inc. Vectren Corporation
+Integrys Energy Group, Inc.

+Pepco Holdings, Inc.

+PG&E Corporation

+Pinnacle West Capital Corporation

+Portland General Electric Company

+SCANA Corporation

+Southern Company

+TECO Energy, Inc.

+UIL Holdings Corporation

+Vectren Corporation

-NiSource, Inc. Westar Energy, Inc.
+Westar Energy, Inc.

-NV Energy, Inc. Wisconsin Energy Corporation
+Wisconsin Energy Corporation

-Northeast Utilities Xcel Energy, Inc.
+Xcel Energy, Inc.

-Total shareholder return compared to the Peer Group is a primary measure because it reflects how well our Company has performed on total return to its shareholders relative to the total shareholder returns of similar companies.
-Over the past three years, the payout level for the NEOs has ranged from 94.6% to 187.2%.
-For the 2011 - 2013 period, the minimum levels of performance for all three measures were exceeded.
-Based on the results of these measures, the 2014 payout level, as approved by the O&C Committee, was 181.5% for Messrs.
-Anderson, Oleksiak and Meador, 174.5% for Mr. Kurmas and 187.1% for Mr. Norcia.
-See footnote 2 to the "Option Exercises and Stock Vested in 2014" table on page 66.
+Total shareholder return compared to the Peer Group is the primary measure because it reflects how well our Company has performed on total return to its shareholders relative to the total shareholder returns of similar companies.

+Based on the results of these measures, the 2015 payout levels approved by the O&C Committee were 196.0% for Messrs.
+Anderson, Oleksiak and Meador, 192.0% for Mr. Kurmas and 196.6% for Mr. Norcia.
+The Company has turned in consistently strong performance and has exceeded its total shareholder return compared to peer group targets for several years now.
+This strong historical performance is reflected in payouts for the NEOs under the Long Term Incentive Plan from 2013 and 2014, which ranged from 161.52% to 187.2%.
+For more details of the 2015 payouts see footnote 2 to the "Option Exercises and Stock Vested in 2015" table on page 67.